itshady/docker-compose-elm/README.md

 * run docker ps
 * run docker exec -it ***container ID*** /mnt/optimize.sh

+Go to localhost:8000 and navigate to build/index.html

 ## To Shut down ##
 #### In Command Prompt: ####
 * run docker ps
 * run docker stop ***container ID***
 * run docker rm ***container ID*** (not necessary but good practice)

-go to localhost:8000 and navigate to build/index.html
+You need to stop the container to start it up again